 The secretions of the femoral pores in leopard geckos are used to differentiate males versus females by the flick of a tongue.
 Leopard geckos actually taste these secretions to know whether or not they need to fight or mate with the other gecko in their path.

 Secretions of the pores can also be used to mark territory or to determine age and create an individual identity in some species when a chemical analysis is performed.

 Impacted Femoral Pores

 In the wild, the keratin or lipid secretions of the femoral pores naturally fall out while walking or rubbing on tree branches.
 However, in captivity, things don’t always go as nature intended, and these secretions may stay in the pores, causing an impaction.

 Normal femoral pores may protrude during mating season and appear much larger than usual.
 The “plugs” in the pore openings sometimes look like horny protrusions in larger reptiles such as iguanas.
 An impacted pore is when there is fluid seeping out around the plugs, the pore is red or swollen, or they seem to be sore to the touch.
 If you suspect your reptile has impacted femoral pores, you should have him checked out by your exotics vet.

 The key to caring for reptiles is in providing proper husbandry.
 The more natural an environment, the better off your reptile will be.
 Humidity and temperatures should be as recommended for the species of reptile you have, water baths should be provided for soaking, and rocks or tree branches and logs should be in the enclosure to help your reptile shed and rub out pore secretions.
-Also, make sure your enclosure and water is clean to decrease the likelihood of bacterial contamination.
+Also, make sure your enclosure and water are clean to decrease the likelihood of bacterial contamination.